asavoy/qmk_firmware/keyboards/crkbd/keymaps/asavoy-corne-mx/README.md

 * Can add new layers as layer taps on alphas
 * OLEDs don't work
 * Cmd-tab combo only swaps windows because it doesn't hold cmd between taps
+* Have space + enter available on all layers
+* Move numpad - to same place as base layer, for consistency and faster date typing
+* Fix media keys don't work

 Edit workflow: